Andrew Barclay - No.3 “Brian Harrison” - Overhaul

 Its brother locomotive "Henry Ellison" is currently the only steam locomotive which is operational that is looked after by the Association which performs brake van rides and driver experiences on the Ravenstor incline at weekends.

-The Association would like to return this reliable locomotive to service as soon as possible to cover the demands of the 2020 season.
+The Association would like to return this reliable locomotive to service as soon as possible.

 These small steam locomotives were built at the Caledonia Works, Kilmarnock, of Andrew Barclays and Sons Ltd in Scotland.
 They are 0-4-0 wheel arrangement saddle tank engines (meaning the water tank is on top and around the boiler).